Explore Business Object Interfaces for SAP S/4HANA Cloud on SAP Business Accelerator Hub

 - Click on the BO Interface tile under BO Interface tab to see more details about specific BO Interface.
 BO Interface main page looks as shown below:

-This blog post should help you understand developer extensibility for SAP S/4HANA Cloud and explore released Business Object Interfaces from SAP S/4HANA Cloud on SAP API Business Hub.
+This blog post should help you understand developer extensibility for SAP S/4HANA Cloud and explore released Business Object Interfaces from SAP S/4HANA Cloud on SAP Business Accelerator Hub.

 Please feel free to contact us with any questions you may have.
 Thanks for reading this blog post, hopefully you enjoyed it!